Borrower Defense Application

 - Your school’s manual or course catalog

-ED and/or your federal student loan servicer(s) will contact you once the review of your claim is complete to inform you of whether your claim was successful or denied.
+ED and/or your federal student loan servicer(s) will contact you once the review of your application is complete to inform you of whether your application was successful or denied.

 Under the law, you may be eligible for borrower defense to repayment forgiveness of the federal student loans that you took out to attend a school if that school misled you, or engaged in other misconduct in violation of certain state laws.
 Specifically, you may assert borrower defense by demonstrating that the school, through an act or omission, violated state law directly related to your federal student loan or to the educational services for which the loan was provided.
 You may be eligible for borrower defense regardless of whether your school closed or you are otherwise eligible for loan forgiveness under other laws.

 If you are eligible to receive federal student loan forgiveness, you may be able to have all or part of your outstanding federal student loan debt forgiven, and you also may be reimbursed for amounts you have already paid on those loans.